CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>ts-station-service</summary>

   ### Functionality
-  /api/v1/stationservice/stations/**: provide CRUD APIs to manage station information, and it also provide APIs to get station name by id and get station id by name.
+  /api/v1/stationservice/stations/**: provide CRUD APIs to manage station information, to query station name by id, and to query station id by name.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-station-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-station-service)

   ### Interactions
-  Directly interact with `mysql` service with Hibernate
+  Directly interact with `mysql` service using Hibernate:

   Station
   ``` java